Accessories Bicycles Parts Specials Tools

 Sturmey-Archer ASC Page

-Reportedly, SunRace/Sturmey-Archer is considering doing a new production run of the ASC 3-speed fixed-gear hub, or an updated version of it.
-Given SunRace's track record with Sturmey-Archer, I would expect a new version to be more reliable than the original.
+SunRace/Sturmey-Archer has now released a new 3-speed fixed-gear hub, the S3X.
+Given SunRace's track record with Sturmey-Archer, the new version can be expected to be more reliable than the original.
+The hub is now available at Harris Cyclery.

 ASC Hub cutaway